|

 for information, and

 conducting interviews, surveys, and experiments) Henderson, Kathy.
-Market Guide for Young Writers: Where and How to Sell What You Write (information on preparing and submitting manuscripts; markets and contests) Janeczko, Paul B., How to Write Poetry Van Allsburg, Chris.
+The Market Guide for Young Writers: Where and How to Sell What You Write (information on preparing and submitting manuscripts; markets and contests) Janeczko, Paul B. How To Write Poetry Van Allsburg, Chris.
 The Mysteries of Harris Burdick (fourteen haunting drawings, each with a caption and story title) Special Challenges

 |